grasevski/amqpcli/README.md

-# amqppublish
+# amqpcli
-Reads messages from stdin and publishes to rabbitmq
+RabbitMQ command line interface to consume and publish messages